Returning to pharmacy practice

 Study PRN offers a range of CPD modules that pharmacists could use for their planned learning activities.
 For further information, see the StudyPRN website.

-This page was last reviewed on 22 February 2023.
+This page was last reviewed in September 2024.

 Are you thinking about returning to practice?
 This page covers return to practice courses, new and enhanced services and work shadowing.